Historic Hotels in Dresden, Luxury but Affordable

 Steigenberger Hotel de Saxe

-Located right next to the famous Frauenkirche, Steigenberger Hotel de Saxe in Dresden has a very convenient position.
-Landmarks such as Semper Opera House, Zwinger and the Royal Palace are within a few minutes of walking distance.
+Located right next to the iconic Frauenkirche, Steigenberger Hotel de Saxe in Dresden has an incredibly convenient location.
+Landmarks like the Semper Opera House, Zwinger, and the Royal Palace are all within a few minutes’ walk, making it an ideal choice for exploring the city.

 Schloss Hotel Dresden Pillnitz

-The guests of the castle hotel can enjoy a friendly atmosphere with excellent service, pure relaxation in a quiet location, a unique and picturesque Baroque architecture right on the Elbe, and a range of culinary options.
-Please check the hotel details at booking.com.
+The guests of the castle hotel can enjoy excellent service, experience pure relaxation in a tranquil setting, explore the unique and picturesque Baroque architecture situated right on the banks of the Elbe, and savor a variety of culinary options.

 Hotel Gewandhaus Dresden Autograph Collection

-The building is in the style mixed of Rococo and early Classicism.
-The facades of the simple three-story building are divided by subtle pilaster strips.
-Rows of windows line up symmetrically.
-If you look at the front side, all windows are grouped into 5 sections.
-The ground floor has large arched windows.
-The middle section has a triangular gable with an oval window and the coat of arms attached above the entrance.
+Reflecting a mix of Rococo and early Classicism, the three-story building features facades decorated with subtle pilaster strips.
+Symmetrically aligned rows of windows grace the front, neatly grouped into five sections.
+The ground floor has large arched windows, while the central section is a triangular gable with an oval window and a coat of arms positioned above the entrance.

 Hotel Schloss Eckberg Dresden